ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters_ipaddr.rst

         type: "ether"
     }

-First concatenate the network and netmask
+First concatenate the network and netmask:

 .. code-block:: yaml+jinja

     net_mask: "{{ ansible_default_ipv4.network }}/{{ ansible_default_ipv4.netmask }}"
     '192.168.0.0/255.255.255.0'

-This result can be converted to canonical form with ``ipaddr()`` to produce a subnet in CIDR format
+This result can be converted to canonical form with ``ipaddr()`` to produce a subnet in CIDR format.

 .. code-block:: yaml+jinja